eduardoucv/challenge-products-service/README.md

 # challenge-products-service

-New feature showing similar products.
+This project shows similar products given a product id.

-This project depends on project [backendDevTest](https://github.com/dalogax/backendDevTest) running to work properly.
+- This project depends on project [backendDevTest](https://github.com/dalogax/backendDevTest) running to work properly.

-openapi-generator-maven-plugin was used to generate code from the swagger file
+- openapi-generator-maven-plugin was used to generate code from the swagger file

+- resilience4j was used to implement circuit breaker

 ## Getting Started